How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Google Analytics 4 Explorations Screen Showing Options for Blank, Free Form, Funnel Exploration, and Path Exploration

 You can choose to create a blank exploration or start with a template.
-You might want to start with the “Free form” template, which gives you room to experiment with custom dimensions, segments, and more.
-For instance, here’s a free form template where I’ve selected a breakdown by Country, visualized as a map:
+You might want to start with the “Free form” template, allowing you to experiment with custom dimensions, segments, and more.
+For instance, here’s a free-form template where I’ve selected a breakdown by Country, visualized as a map:

 Google Analytics Free Form Exploration Looking at Traffic by Country, Visualized as a World Map

-This is a really simple Exploration, but hopefully it gives you an idea of the type of things you can look at.
-Google Analytics has lots of information on how Explorations work here.
+This is a really simple Exploration, but hopefully, it will give you an idea of the types of things you can look at.
+Google Analytics has a lot of information on how Explorations work here.

 A few more things you may want to look into as you go further with GA4 are: